 But beyond that, each scenario presents a personal choice for each family.
 For instance, there’s no way my kid is going to draw on a wall.
-That kind of stuff just drives me nuts and truthfully, I like me my clean white walls, no matter how much my toddler throws a tantrum.
+That kind of stuff drives me nuts.
+I like clean white walls, no matter how much my toddler throws a tantrum.

-So what did I do when my kid opened and closed the doors as quietly as a cricket?
-I didn’t say anything; I let him open and close those darn doors.
+So what did I do when he opened and closed the doors as quietly as a cricket?
+I didn’t say anything—I let him open and close those darn doors.
 I suppose rules change as much as our kids do.

-So far my toddler doesn’t tend to push our buttons too often.
-That may just be his personality, or maybe he understands which issues are an absolute no and which ones are a bit more flexible.
+So far my toddler doesn’t push our buttons too often.
+That may just be his personality.
+Or maybe he understands which issues are an absolute no and which ones are a bit more flexible.

 That was generally my response to Carolyn (albeit much shorter!) but as I told her, I was curious to see how other parents handle this difficult situation.
 So:

 What do you do when consistency and flexibility conflict in your home?
 What issues in your home do you set absolute boundaries on, and what are more flexible?
-Do you let your kids “win” certain issues, or do you stick to the rules?
+Do you let your kids “win” certain issues, or do you stick to consistent rules?
 Why?

 I won’t be surprised to find varying answers to this conundrum.
 As Carolyn wrote at the end of our conversation: